Flora of Azerbaijan: The plants with healing effects

 In the Middle Age Azerbaijan medicine 365 plant species were used for treatment, whereas in modern Azerbaijan medicine only 230 of them are in use and the other 135 species are considered as lost medicinal plants for new generations.

-Natural Reserves.
+Natural Reserves

 These natural reserves are preserving the rare (sometimes endemic) tree species and therefore have a great role in preserving the natural fauna.
 Forests occupy 32% of Azerbaijan and all of them are well preserved.

 Altiaghac reserve

 Altiaghac reserve is located in the northeast of Azerbaijan.
-It is one of the biggest reserves in Azerbaijan and is 11 035 hectares.
+It is one of the biggest reserves in Azerbaijan and is 11,305 hectares.
 It is covered with deciduous forests, where the main types of trees are Caucasian oak, Caucasian hornbeam, oriental beech, ash and birch and commonly you can meet are most common thorny hawthorn, wild rose and blackberry bushes.

 Pirgulin reserve

 Pirgulin reserve was created in 1968, the total area of which is 1500 hectares.
-The reserve has white maple, iron tree, loquat, cherry, walnut, ash, pear, apple, yew, white maple.
+The reserve has white maple, iron tree, loquat, cherry, walnut, ash, pear, apple, yew, and white maple.